Health & Wellness

 While you may not notice enlarged lymph nodes, your vet will.
 Lymph nodes are present throughout the body, but can be felt in the neck, in front of the shoulder and behind both knees.

 Illnesses that can cause swollen lymph nodes include:

 Lymph nodes that grow in size or are tender to the touch tell your cat’s vet that they are likely battling a serious illness.
 Here are some ways your vet will figure out what’s going on:

-- Test their blood to ensure their organs are functioning properly or if any there abnormalities in the number of red and white blood cells
+- Test their blood to ensure their organs are functioning properly or to check for abnormalities in the number of red and white blood cells.

-- If those two options don’t give clear results, your vet make take a sample of the lymph node to view under a microscope, to see if it’s caused by cancer or an infective organism
+- If those two options don’t give clear results, your vet may take a sample of the lymph node to view under a microscope, to see if it’s caused by cancer or an infective organism.

 There is no specific treatment for enlarged lymph nodes, as it is a symptom of disease and not a disease itself.
 The swelling will resolve when the underlying cause is also resolved.
 It’s important to remember that in cats, swollen lymph nodes can be very subtle and easy to miss.
 So if you notice signs of illness in your cat or if you notice their lymph nodes are larger or tender to touch, schedule an appointment with their vet right away.